StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Experiments and Analysis

-To evaluate the effectiveness of each module in StellarF, we conduct an ablation study.
-The findings are displayed in Table \ref{table2}, with each module being removed one by one across the following scenarios: the original model configuration (StellarF), removal of the Flare Historical Records module (denoted as ``StellarF w/o FHRs"), removal of the Flare Statistical Information module (denoted as ``StellarF w/o FSIn"). ``StellarF w/o Adapter" referring to excluding Adapter during fine-tuning, and the model fine-tuned without LoRA (``StellarF w/o LoRA").
+\textbf{Effectiveness of Each Module} To evaluate the effectiveness of each module in StellarF, we conduct an ablation study.
+The findings are presented in Table \ref{table3}, where we systematically remove one core module at a time to generate the following model variants: the full baseline model (StellarF), removal of the Flare Historical Records module (denoted as “StellarF w/o FHR”), removal of the Flare Statistical Information module (denoted as “StellarF w/o FSI”), removal of the First-order Differencing module (denoted as “StellarF w/o FD”), and removal of the Physics-Informed Loss module (denoted as “StellarF w/o PIL”).

-Experimental results demonstrate that removing any of the four key modules in StellarF leads to performance decline in at least one evaluation metric for the model variants, while the full model maintains optimal performance across all metrics.
-Specifically, the absence of LoRA significantly impacts overall model performance, reflecting the core role of this module in parameter-efficient fine-tuning.
-Meanwhile, removing FHRs and FSIn significantly degrades key metrics, validating the effectiveness of the proposed stellar contextual information integration strategy in stellar forecasting.
-Notably, removing the Adapter induces a noticeable performance drop relative to the full model, yet it remains the best among ablated variants.
-Its retention, however, yields meaningful improvement in metrics such as Accuracy and Weighted F1, therby confirming the efficacy of this module.